 My boyfriend Carl gave me the idea for this blog post after the 85th Friday night in a row when he said, “I really hope I can switch off tonight and sleep”.
 When he knows he’s got a busy day at work on Saturday, it’s rare that he’s able to switch off on the Friday night and get a high quality sleep.
 And I’m 99.9% sure that he’s not the only who struggles with how to switch off and relax.
-Although most of us haven’t been at work lately due to COVID-19, it’s still important to switch off and relax.

 For me, sleeping is rarely the issue.
-Despite having woken up multiple times every night for YEARS due to a variety of problems such as an uncomfortable mattress (when I say uncomfortable, what I really mean is, the springs were sticking out and poking me in the back), but switching off from work, from my to-do list and from my active monkey mind… boy oh boy…
+Despite having woken up multiple times every night for YEARS due to a variety of problems such as lower back pain an uncomfortable mattress (when I say uncomfortable, what I really mean is, the springs were sticking out and poking me in the back), but switching off from work, from my to-do list and from my active monkey mind… boy oh boy…

 It’s not as easy as it sounds.